mattmcvicker/AnnoyingEx/README.md

-# This app gets annoying messages from Karen
+# This app gets annoying messages from Karen using workmananger and notifcations.
 <img src="./Capture.PNG">